cshields236/Book-Selector/README.md

 # Book Selector Application using Goodreads API

-## Application that reccomends you a new book to read from your Goodreads Want to read Shelf
+### React Application that reccomends your next book to read from your Goodreads want to read shelf